 Hi there!
 I am a Bilingual Storyteller Performer, and Podcaster.
 I graduated in 2013 with a Masters in Storytelling from East Tennessee State University.

-She has performed at several regional festivals and conferences in Texas, Louisiana, Tennessee, and Kansas City; and also at numerous schools, libraries, universities, and colleges to culturally and socially diverse audiences.
+As a storyteller I have performed at several regional festivals and conferences in Texas, Louisiana, Tennessee, Colorado, Georgia and Kansas City.
+Also, I have told stories at numerous schools, libraries, universities, and colleges to culturally and socially diverse audiences.
 To find more about my side-hustle check my artist's website: www.carolinastoryteller.com

 Last summer of 2021, Tres Cuentos completed the PRX and Google Podcast Creator Program.

 In early 2019, Tres Cuentos was awarded a grant by Alternate Roots and another grant by NALAC (The National Association of Latino Arts and Cultures).

 DID YOU KNOW?

 That I initially graduated as an Industrial Engineer from La Pontificia Universidad Javeriana in Cali, Colombia.
 Then I got a bachelor's degree in Social Communications from La Univeridad Autónoma de Occidente in Cali, Colombia.
 But my studies don't end there, my first master's degree was in Cultural Management from La Universidad Oberta de Catalunya, Barcelona.